8th May, 2025

 The Definition Of Construction Work Under CDM 2015 header image

-The Construction (Design and Management) Regulations (CDM) applies to all construction work.
-But the definition of construction work covers more than you might think under CDM.
 Building a house?
+Yes.
+Knocking down a wall?
 Yes.
 But what about painting a wall, digging a hole, or fitting some windows?

 Let's take a look.

-For details on what exactly is classed as construction work under CDM, we can take a look in the regulations themselves, useful!
-The definition is split into 5 sections, so there's quite a bit to cover.
-Let's start with section a) below.
+The definition of construction work under CDM is split into 5 parts, so there's quite a bit to cover.
+Let's start with part a) below.

 'construction work' means the carrying out of any building, civil engineering or engineering construction work and includes—